Exploring the Dildos of Halloween

-Halloween is fast approaching, which means millions of social media feeds will again be filled with ghost stories, costume inspiration and other frightening fare.
-But Halloween is about much more than just jack-o’-lanterns, specters and goblins.
-Everyone is aware of Halloween, but few people speak of the darker side of the ancient festival: Halloween’s sexual themes.
-Halloween and sex have a long history together — everything from lusty mythology to trickster gods — but the pairing might initially seem a little strange.
-For our part this will look at the sexual origins of Halloween and how they relate to different desires.
+Halloween is fast approaching, which means millions of social media feeds will once again be filled with ghost stories, costume inspiration and various other 'frightening' fare.
+But Halloween itself is about much more than just jack-o'-lanterns, specters and goblins.
+Everyone is aware of Halloween, fewer people however speak to the darker side of the ancient festival: the sexual themes inherent within it.
+Halloween and sex have a long history together - lusty mythology, trickster gods if you will - the pairing might initially seem a little strange to modern observers.
+Our approach to this subject will look at the more personal, sexual origins of Halloween; different forms of desired experience being a primary focus.

 An Untold Story of a Traveling Witch and Her Broom